TopeAdebayo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that changes ownership of file with symbolic link
+Script to change owner of a file with condition